ljishen/nvme-env/docker/qemu-nvme/README.md

 Look here if you have a problem while following the previous usage steps.

-### Error: "docker: failed to register layer: Error processing tar file(exit status 1): write /usr/lib/x86_64-linux-gnu/libLLVM-3.8.so.1: no space left on device."
+### docker: failed to register layer: Error processing tar file(exit status 1): write /usr/lib/llvm-3.8/lib/libLLVMX86CodeGen.a: no space left on device.

 You may need to resize the image using [virt-* tools](https://docs.openstack.org/image-guide/modify-images.html#resize-an-image), then retry the failed docker command.